-- 2. participate in the design and development of cybersecurity solutions as a member of a team. - 3. demonstrate proficiency in the use of cybersecurity technologies using hands-on practical projects. - 4. develop a business continuity plan using cybersecurity methodologies. - 5. use current digital forensics tools. - employ methodologies for data validation and subsequent responses consistent with secure coding principles. - 7. utilize permissions to control and secure access to files. - 8. employ operating system logging services for auditing purposes. - 9. explain how data is securely moved across the network. - 10. use appropriate networking tools. - 11. design a secure small business network solution. - 12. explain the strategies for creating effective business continuity plans. - 13. create graphical views of project information in timelines and Gantt charts.
+- 1. design cybersecurity solutions with current industry standards. - 2. communicate as a team to design and develop cybersecurity technologies. - 3. use cybersecurity methodologies to develop a business continuity plan. - 4. use current digital forensics tools. - employ methodologies for data validation and subsequent responses consistent with secure coding principles. - 6. use permissions to control and secure access to files. - 7. employ operating system logging services for auditing purposes. - 8. explain how to secure data as it is traveling across the network. - 9. use networking tools.